stevenjweir/ellipsis/README.md

 EllipsisUI is a Graphical User Interface for Kodi, a media playback application available on multiple platforms.

-The aim with EllipsisUI is to resurrect Ellipsis by Team Blackbolt.
+The aim with EllipsisUI is to resurrect and improve Ellipsis by Team Blackbolt.
 EllipsisUI is a fork of the original Ellipsis project.
 The goal for Ellipsis was to make the navigation and use of Kodi as user friendly as possible, so easy to use infact that a young child can use it just as easily as her grandmother can.

 --------